Barbara Jordan – Mickey Leland School of Public Affairs

-Departments & centers
+Departments and centers

 The Barbara Jordan-Mickey Leland School of Public Affairs offers instruction, research and professional services through three departments in Political Science (POLS), Administration of Justice (AJ) and Urban Planning and Environmental Policy (UPEP).
-The Department of Political Science (POLS) offers undergraduate degrees in public affairs, political science and emergency management and homeland security, as well as, a Masters and an Executive Masters of public administration.
-The Department of Administration of Justice (AJ) offers an undergraduate degree in administration of justice, a Masters and an Executive Masters of Administration of Justice and a Ph.D. in Administration of Justice.
-The Department of Urban Planning and Environmental Policy (UPEP) offers instructional services through two graduate degree programs, the Masters and Doctor of Philosophy (PhD) in UPEP.
-The Department of Urban Planning and Environmental Policy (UPEP) also offers a dual Masters in Urban Planning and Environmental Policy/Juris Doctor (JD) with the Thurgood Marshall School of Law at Texas Southern University.
+The Department of Political Science (POLS) offers undergraduate degrees in public affairs, political science and emergency management and homeland security, as well as a master's degree and an executive master's degree in public administration.
+The Department of Administration of Justice (AJ) offers an undergraduate degree in administration of justice, a master's and an executive master's degree in administration of justice and a Ph.D. in administration of justice.
+The Department of Urban Planning and Environmental Policy (UPEP) offers instructional services through two graduate degree programs: the master's degree and Doctor of Philosophy (PhD) in UPEP.
+The Department of Urban Planning and Environmental Policy (UPEP) also offers a dual master's degree in urban planning and environmental policy and Juris Doctor (JD) with the Thurgood Marshall School of Law at Texas Southern University.